 Container grown taro is potentially messy, so be prepared for that if you are growing indoors.
 Outside, this plant is hardy in zones 9 through 11.
 A five-gallon bucket is a good choice for holding a taro plant, as there are no drainage holes.
 Use soil that is rich, adding fertilizer if necessary; taro is a heavy feeder.

 Fill the bucket with soil nearly to the top.
-A layer of pebbles or gravel for the last two inches (5 cm.) helps to keep mosquitoes at bay.
-Plant the taro in the soil, add the pebble layer and then fill the bucket with water.
+A layer of pebbles or gravel for the last 2 inches (5 cm.) helps to keep mosquitoes at bay.
+Plant the taro in the soil, add the pebble layer, and then fill the bucket with water.
 As the water level drops, add more.
 Your potted taro plants need sun and warmth, so choose its spot carefully.